martonmiklos/translate2geda/README.md

 - Eagle is very flexible in how it defines "slots", and a relatively foolproof way of converting Eagle "gates" into geda "slots" eludes me for now.
 - LTSpice and QUCS components have their position and refdes converted, but component values are not yet ported
 - BXL conversion uses Adaptive Huffman Decoding.
 This takes a lot of shuffling of nodes within trees.
 Plan to wander off and make some coffee while it decodes.
+- QUCS compatible symbols included in the symbols directory should have the correct geometry in the converted schematic, but pinouts need to be checked before proceeding to allocate footprints and generating a PCB layout, since QUCS is not very explicit about which physical pin goes where.

 Usage: